GoogleCloudPlatform/django-demo-app-unicodex/docs/00-test-local.md

 *Before you get to deploying this application on Google Cloud, you can test the application locally with Docker and Docker Compose.*

-*We'll create two local images, which we will then connect together, and test the application's functionality.*
+*In this section, we'll build the application on our local machine, and using the provided configuration file, we'll deploy the app locally.*

 ---